 ErnstCarl W.LewishonL.“On Losing One’s Head: Ḥallājian Motifs and Authorial Identity in Poems Ascribe to ʿAṭṭār”The Heritage of Sufism.
 Classical Persian Sufism from its Origins to Rumī1999Oxford3283411999)| false

-LandoltHermann, '“ʿAṭṭār, Sufism and Ismailism”', in L. Lewisohn and Christopher Shackle(eds), Attar and the Persian Sufi Tradition.
+LandoltHermann, '“ʿAṭṭār, Sufism and Ismailism”', in L. Lewisohn & Christopher Shackle(eds), Attar and the Persian Sufi Tradition.
 The Art of Spiritual Flight, (London and New York, Tauris2006) 3-262006.

 LandoltHermannLewisohnL.ShackleChristopher“ʿAṭṭār, Sufism and Ismailism”Attar and the Persian Sufi Tradition.
 The Art of Spiritual Flight2006London and New York, Tauris3262006)| false

-LosenskyPaul, '“The Creative Compiler: The art of Rewriting in ʿAṭṭār’s Taḏkirat al-awliyāʾ”', in F. Lewis and S. Sharma(eds), The Necklace of Pleiades Studies in Persian Literature Presented to Heshmat Moayyad on his 80th Birthday, (Amsterdam and West Lafayette2007) 107-1192007.
+LosenskyPaul, '“The Creative Compiler: The art of Rewriting in ʿAṭṭār’s Taḏkirat al-awliyāʾ”', in F. Lewis & S. Sharma(eds), The Necklace of Pleiades, Studies in Persian Literature Presented to Heshmat Moayyad on his 80th Birthday, (Amsterdam and West Lafayette2007) 107-1192007.

 LosenskyPaulLewisF.SharmaS.“The Creative Compiler: The art of Rewriting in ʿAṭṭār’s Taḏkirat al-awliyāʾ”The Necklace of Pleiades, Studies in Persian Literature Presented to Heshmat Moayyad on his 80th Birthday2007Amsterdam and West Lafayette1071192007)| false

-MorimotoKazuo, '“The Prophet’s Family as the Perennial Source of Saintly Scholars: al-Samhūdī on ʿilm and nasab”', in C. Mayeur-Jaouen and A. Papas(eds), Family Portraits with Saints.
-Hagiography Sanctity and Family in the Muslim World, (Berlin2014) 106-1242014.
+MorimotoKazuo, '“The Prophet’s Family as the Perennial Source of Saintly Scholars: al-Samhūdī on ʿilm and nasab”', in C. Mayeur-Jaouen & A. Papas(eds), Family Portraits with Saints.
+Hagiography, Sanctity, and Family in the Muslim World, (Berlin2014) 106-1242014.

 MorimotoKazuoMayeur-JaouenC.PapasA.“The Prophet’s Family as the Perennial Source of Saintly Scholars: al-Samhūdī on ʿilm and nasab”Family Portraits with Saints.
 Hagiography, Sanctity, and Family in the Muslim World2014Berlin1061242014)| false